borisnliscool/borisnliscool/README.md

 ### Hey there 👋

 My name is Boris, I'm a 17 old programmer and software development student in The Netherlands.<br>
-Bellow you can see some of my projects that I'm working/worked on!
+Bellow you can see some of my public projects that I'm working/worked on!

 If you'd like to reach me, you can email me at [hello@borisnl.nl](mailto:hello@borisnl.nl), find me on twitter [@borisnlyt](https://twitter.com/borisnlyt) or find more details on my website [borisnl.nl](https://borisnl.nl/).